awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 You can modify the following Capacity Reservation settings for a stopped instance at any time:
 + Start in any Capacity Reservation that has matching attributes \(instance type, platform, and Availability Zone\) and available capacity\.
 + Start the instance in a specific Capacity Reservation\.
-+ Start the in any Capacity Reservation that has matching attributes and available capacity in a Capacity Reservation group
++ Start in any Capacity Reservation that has matching attributes and available capacity in a Capacity Reservation group
 + Prevent the instance from starting in a Capacity Reservation\.

 **To modify an instance's Capacity Reservation settings using the console**